Skip to main content

 You can get access to the user object both on the server and on the client.
 The user object contains the logged-in user's data.

-The user object has all the fields that you defined in your User entity, plus the auth field which contains the auth identities connected to the user.
-For example, if the user signed up with their email, the user object might look something like this:
+The user object has all the fields that you defined in your User entity.
+In addition to that, it will also contain all the auth-related fields that Wasp stores.
+This includes things like the username or the email verification status.
+For example, if you have a user that signed up using an email and password, the user object might look like this:

 const user = {